Alfresco/docs-alfresco/search-enterprise/latest/config/transactional.md

 The default limits for permission evaluation will restrict the results returned from TMDQ based on both the number of results processed and time taken.
 These can be increased, if required.

-The Public API does not support TMDQ for:
+The v1 REST API does not support TMDQ for:

 * `templates`
 * `localisation` and `timezone`